NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 ## Encapsulation

 Encapsulation is about setting some boundaries.
 It is the practice of keeping the internal state of an object private and only exposing a public interface.
-This is done by using access modifiers (private v. public).
+This is done by using access modifiers (private vs. public).

 In Python, there is no strict _privacy_ as there are in some other languages.